CONTEXT AND RATIONALE

 In this regard, policy responses at the local level are crucial to address both the challenges related to successful socio-economic inclusion of migrants, as well as ways to create inclusive communities.
 In particular, providers of employment and social services at the local level often experience difficulties in successfully reaching out to and supporting disadvantaged migrant and refugee populations.
 Gaps exist between the provision of immediate newcomer reception and orientation services, and subsequent longer-term integration services (income support, labour market inclusion, social services) to which migrants or refugees may be eligible.

 The main objective of the programme is to increase the capacity of municipal administrations and other service providers at the local level, with particular attention to their front-line staff, in dealing with the multiple dimensions of long-term socio-economic inclusion of migrants and refugees at local level.
 This will be done through:

 Project activities will ultimately focus on providing suitable and accessible social and administrative services for migrants, as well as promoting partnership approaches to migrant integration at the local level among various public, private and non-profit stakeholders, while also consolidating an EU-wide community of cities committed to integration.

 The main expected results of the project are:

 Providers of services pertaining to social and economic inclusion in selected municipalities, including frontline staff, are trained to provide more accessible, effective and inclusive support to migrants;

 Selected municipalities have developed coordination mechanisms to improve the provision of services for the social and economic inclusion of migrants;

 PROJECT SCOPE AND TIMEFRAME

-The project is in its second phase and will be implemented for 22 months, from March 2016 to December 2017, and is managed by the IOM office in Rome, Italy.
+The project is in its second phase and will be implemented for 24 months, from July 2018 to June 2020.
+It is managed by the IOM office in Rome, Italy.